jradd/django-newproj-template/readme.md

 ### Other applications

-Review _requirements/base.txt_ for other default application choices.
+Review _requirements/base.txt_ for other default Python application choices and [Additional Optional Installs](#additional-optional-installs) for how to install other Linux packages such as Redis, Erlang and RabbitMQ.

 # Directions